Fiserv/firstvision-apac/docs/APIs/Account-Management/Direct-Debit-inq.md

 # Inquire Direct Debit

-This service is used to get detail for direct debit.
+This service is used to get detail for direct debit for given account.
+It shows current parameter setup enabled on current account.
+Fields that are not provided in the Request object will be initialised to their default values.
+All numeric fields are initialised to zero and alphanumeric fields initialised to spaces.

 ## Endpoint